How to Study Synonyms and Antonyms

 Synonyms in the materials of this site

 Synonyms and antonyms in this section are organized in word lists of frequently used adjectives, nouns, verbs, adverbs.
 It is necessary to stress that the lists can be useful to you only if you thoroughly study the synonyms and antonyms in them.
-This work should include studying the use of the synonyms, learning by heart their typical collocations, doing exercises on choosing the right synonym, sorting out the synonyms in your lists (e.g., practical, useful, formal, informal, British, American), and using the most useful synonyms in your speech and writing.
+This work should include studying the use of synonyms, learning by heart their typical collocations, doing exercises on choosing among synonyms, sorting out synonyms in lists (for example, practical, useful, formal, informal, British, American), and using the most useful synonyms in speech and writing.

-Synonyms are described in the commentaries to the songs in the section Hobby.
-For example: shade, shadow; baby, babe in the commentary to Joe Cocker - Summer in the City; be going to, will; have, have got in the commentary to Megadeth - I'll Get Even; learn, study in the commentary to Gary Moore - Empty Rooms.
+Synonyms are described in Russian in the commentaries to the songs in the section Hobby.
+For example, "shade, shadow" are described in the commentary to the song Joe Cocker - Summer in the City; "going to, will" in the commentary to Queen - We Will Rock You; "have, have got" in the commentary to Gary Moore - Still Got the Blues; "learn, study" in the commentary to Gary Moore - Empty Rooms.

 Many synonyms are explained in the answers to your questions in the section Messages; e.g., such and so; no and not; some and any; in spite of, despite; die from, die of; also, too; borrow, lend; offer, suggest.
 If it is difficult for you to find questions and answers about synonyms in the section Messages, use the search on this site to find them quickly.